 A visit to your physician, gynecologist, and dentist is a must to ensure you leave healthy—and prevent emergencies abroad.
 Get immunizations and hepatitis protection if needed for the region you’re traveling to.
 Check whether medications and medical supplies are available in your host country; if not, carry a supply with you.
 Pack copies of all medical records and prescriptions, including for eyeglasses.
 If you think you’ll need regular medical care abroad, take along a letter of introduction from your doctor at home that includes details of your medical treatment.

 verify health insurance coverage

-It’s something to consider when choosing a program: some study abroad packages include health insurance as part of the program fee and some do not.
+It’s something to consider when choosing a program: some education abroad packages include health insurance as part of the program fee and some do not.
 Check your regular policy to see what coverage it provides for medical services abroad—and whether your plan pays the provider in your host country directly, or you must pay yourself and seek reimbursement later.
 Be sure you have coverage for medical evacuation, in case you need to be flown back to the U.S. for medical treatment.
 Make certain you’ll have coverage for continuing treatment of newly acquired medical conditions once you return home.
 If you have questions, the international office at your school may be able to help.

 pack your own first-aid kit

 Never underestimate the importance of being prepared.
 Always travel with basic medical supplies close at hand:

 • rubbing alcohol